Ketel Marte Player Props: Diamondbacks vs. Twins

 Ketel Marte At The Plate

-- Marte leads Arizona in slugging percentage (.504) thanks to 44 extra-base hits.
+- Marte has an OPS of .861, fueled by an OBP of .361 and a team-best slugging percentage of .500 this season.

-- Among qualified batters, he ranks 13th in batting average, while his on-base percentage ranks 26th and he is 19th in slugging.
+- Among the qualifying batters, he ranks 19th in batting average, while his on-base percentage ranks 26th and he is 22nd in slugging.

-- In 35 games this year (34.0%), Marte has picked up an RBI, and in 15 of those games (14.6%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Marte has had at least one RBI in 33.7% of his games this season (35 of 104), with more than one RBI 15 times (14.4%).
+He has also been responsible for three or more of his team's runs in six contests.

+- He has scored in 51.9% of his games this year, with two or more runs scored in 15.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.